Kendra during her professional development leave at Purdue University.

 Kendra and her daughter in St. Petersburg, FL.

-Kendra lives in Tallahassee with her husband, daughter, and dog.
-Kendra and her family enjoy travelling, including playing tourist in the sunshine state and visiting Lake Michigan in the summertime.
+Kendra lives in Tallahassee with her daughter and dog.
+Kendra enjoys travelling, including playing tourist in the sunshine state and visiting Lake Michigan in the summertime.
 When not working or managing family activities, Kendra enjoys reading, cooking (not baking), sewing, and being outdoors.

 In the midst of the COVID-19 pandemic, many of us have turned to cooking more meals at home.
 Cooking meals and eating at home has many benefits.
 When preparing meals, you can select the ingredients and choose healthy recipes lower in saturated fats, sodium, and sugar.
 When eating out, we tend to eat more food.
 You can more easily control your portion sizes when eating at home.
 Remember to include a variety of fruits and vegetables in your main dishes and side dishes.
 Finally, preparing and eating meals together is not only a fun way to teach healthy eating habits and cooking skills, but it is also a great way to connect with each other at the end of the day.